 When you observe an "eye" on the surface of an agate, keep in mind that it also extends into the interior of the agate.
 In three dimensions it has a hemispherical shape.
 You are viewing the flat side.

 Remember that the seed crystal forms on the wall of the cavity and layer after layer of silica forms over it.
 This creates a small growing dome on the wall of the cavity that is hemispherical in shape.
 Some people call eye agates "hemi agates" because of their hemispherical shape in three dimensions.

 Close-up view of an eye showing many concentric layers of agate.
 When you view an eye like this you are actually looking at the bottom of the eye.
 Each of these concentric bands forms a thin hemisphere of material into the stone.

 These two eyes began forming side by side with independent concentric layers.
 As they grew they touched one another but the concentric layers kept growing, incorporating both eyes into a single complex silica growth.
 From this side they have an outline like a number "8."
 In three dimensions they would look like two merging hemispheres.

 Although some people would call this an "eye agate" because it has concentric bands, the proper name is a fortification agate.
 It formed as described in the paragraph above.

 Not an Eye Agate

 Some people confuse fortification agate with eye agate.
-The photo below is a fortification agate.
-It formed as concentric layers were added to the walls of a cavity.
+The photo at right is a fortification agate.
+It formed when layers were added to the walls of a cavity.
 As each concentric layer was added, the cavity became a little smaller.
 Eventually the entire cavity was filled.
 Although fortification agates are banded and have a concentric pattern, they are not eye agates.
 "Eyes" are a small part of an agate nodule; they form within the "husk" of a nodule and they crystallize from the inside outwards rather than from the outside in.